cpchalk/gpcheckx/README.md

 kbmag program to find word differences quickly using ideas from MAF (https://sourceforge.net/projects/maffsa/).

-gpcheckx is a binary that extends the set of binaries making up the kbmag system from Derek Holt at the University of Warwick.
+gpcheckx is a binary that extends the set of binaries making up the kbmag system authored by Derek Holt at the University of Warwick.
 It provides the equivalent functionality of the gpcheckmult component of gpmakefsa (-p option) and the part of gpgeowa which calculates the word differences needed to build the correct geodesic word acceptor